 Through this research, unfortunately, we quickly became convinced that this waste is a big problem, not only of the world’s seas, but also of our Adriatic Sea.
 At all field research sites, one category of waste prevailed over 80% – artificial polymeric materials – PLASTIC!

 From September 2014 to September 2016, the Sunce Association was involved in the implementation of the DeFishGear project, which aimed to identify problems and reduce marine litter in the Adriatic Sea.
 This pilot project provided the first estimate of the amount of marine litter in the Adriatic Sea, given that there were no concrete data until this project.
 One of the main goals was to establish a regional network of experts that will continue to cooperate with each other in order to support and ensure joint sustainable management of marine litter in the Adriatic.

 Association Sunce continued with the activities of monitoring marine litter through the projects ML-REPAIR, LIFE Artina and the implementation of the Marine Litter Cleaning Action service for the Ministry of Economy and Sustainable Development.
 Within this service, a protocol has been developed for the implementation of actions for cleaning marine litter on the beach, through diving actions and through trawling for all who want to get involved in monitoring.

-One of the strategic goals of Association Sunce is to become a reference point for monitoring waste from the sea and in cooperation with important stakeholders, such as the Ministry and scientific institutions, to form a platform that will be a general database for all information collected during monitoring in local government in Dalmatia.
+One of the strategic goals of Association Sunce is to become a reference point for monitoring marine litter and in cooperation with important stakeholders, such as the Ministry and scientific institutions, to form a platform that will be a general database for all information collected during monitoring in local government in Dalmatia.